w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ### Removing Votes

-To remove votes, you need to use the [Extrinsic Tab](https://polkadot.js.org/apps/#/extrinsics) and call the `removeVote` function through the `convictionVoting` pallet.
+To remove votes, you need to use the [Extrinsics tab](https://polkadot.js.org/apps/#/extrinsics) and call the `removeVote` function through the `convictionVoting` pallet.

 ![rm-vote](../assets/rm-vote.png)